-- a) Should a competitor come across an accident / vehicle stopped on, or at the side of the route, where no medical warning board displaying the green "O" or "OK" is displayed it must be assumed that the injuries are of such a nature that the competitors concerned are seriously injured and unable to display their medical warning board.
-Assistance must be rendered immediately. - b) Refer to ART 19.2 for the correct procedure and use of the medical warning boards.

-- c) DO NOT move an injured person unless he / she is in a dangerous position.
+- 19.1.1 Should a competitor come across an accident / vehicle stopped on, or at the side of the route, where no medical warning board displaying the green "O" or "OK" is displayed it must be assumed that the injuries are of such a nature that the competitors concerned are seriously injured and unable to display their medical warning board.
+Assistance must be rendered immediately. - 19.1.2 Refer to ART 19.2 for the correct procedure and use of the medical warning boards. - 19.1.3 DO NOT move an injured person unless he / she is in a dangerous position.
 Inform the officials using the emergency number, as well as the next marshal, as soon as possible to summon assistance.
-Please supply the injured person's location (Google Map Pin / GPS Location), Name (where possible) and Competition Number (where applicable). - d) When an ambulance is encountered on the route it has the right of way at all times. - e) Competitors who render assistance at an accident may be compensated for the time spent at the scene using the information from their GPS Tracking Device and any other electronic information they are able to furnish.
+Please supply the injured person's location (Google map pin / GPS location), Name (where possible) and Competition Number (where applicable). - 19.1.4 When an ambulance is encountered on the route it has the right of way at all times. - 19.1.5 Competitors who render assistance at an accident may be compensated for the time spent at the scene using the information from their GPS and/or Tracking Device and any other electronic information they are able to furnish.
 Should such electronic information not be available for whatever reason the time compensation will be calculated by taking the interval to another competitor most closely matched in speed at various controls.
-For example, if the competitors are running roughly the same speed as another competitor, it can reasonably be assumed that the time gap between them would have remained the same at the next control and the difference between the expected time and actual time be returned to them. - f) A competitor or crew involved in an accident where medical assistance is required and who is then unable to continue racing may not claim compensation.
+For example, if the competitors are running roughly the same speed as another competitor, it can reasonably be assumed that the time gap between them would have remained the same at the next control and the difference between the expected time and actual time be returned to them. - 19.1.6 A competitor or crew involved in an accident where medical assistance is required and who is then unable to continue racing may not claim compensation.

-19.2 Use of Medical Warning Boards
+19.2 Use of medical warning boards